makma/fingerprintjs.com/content/case-study/edtech.md

   results:
     - title: New revenue from sign-ups
       icon: /img/uploads/business-and-finance.svg
-      markdown__Content: The SaaS company was able to grow annual recurring revenue by more than ten million USD from spun off accounts within several months of implementing FingerprintJS Pro.
+      content: The SaaS company was able to grow annual recurring revenue by more than ten million USD from spun off accounts within several months of implementing FingerprintJS Pro.
       iconAlt: Revenue
       iconTitle: Revenue
     - title: Customers stay satisfied
       icon: /img/uploads/like.svg
-      markdown__Content: >-
+      content: >-
         The company maintained the same level of cancellations and customer support calls after implementation, clearly showing that there were no significant drawbacks for legitimate customers or the business.